 “All in all, I’m just amazed that Hypnobabies helped me to have the birth I had hoped for (and the birth I didn’t get to experience with my first non-Hypnobabies baby, also induced), just in a package that looked different than what I expected.”

 The induction started with a Foley bulb Thursday night, and we started Pitocin Friday morning.
-I used Hypnobabies from the start, and was amazed to feel nothing but a little pressure before it was placed.
+I used Hypnobabies hypnosis tracks from the start, and was amazed to feel nothing but a little pressure before it was placed.
 I used the Easy First Stage track (Keeps our hypno-moms in hypnosis during their birthing time) and Birthing Day Affirmations alternating with Deepening track through the day, and paced the halls through most pressure waves, which felt like intense pressure while sitting and almost felt good while walking.
 Late in the day our backup doula arrived (ours was out of the country and we’d literally just met the backup!).
 She was amazing and jumped right in alternating with my husband using the Relax cue with hands on shoulders to deepen my hypnosis – throughout the birthing time, I relied on someone’s hand on my shoulder and was SO grateful for it.

 The release of my waters instantly pushed me into transformation.
 Retrospectively, I wish they’d have cut off the Pitocin (they cut it in half) because things got very intense very quickly.
 After about an hour, I felt I was losing focus on hypnosis and asked to try nitrous or an epidural due to the intensity.
 I was conflicted because I wasn’t sure if this was sabotaging my months of Hypnobabies practice, but I truly felt that I was losing my capacity to focus and be present for my baby’s birth.
 Additionally, I had developed a splitting migraine (my body’s reaction to birthing time with both my babies) which was impacting my focus.
 Nitrous helped but I didn’t like how dopey I felt, and wasn’t able to feel present and couldn’t focus on my tracks.
 The anesthesiologist was amazing, honoring my request for as mild of an epidural as possible.
 In contrast to my first non-hypnobabies birth, the epidural only took some of the intensity away – I could still feel everything!

-At this point I played Strengthen my Birthing time on repeat, maybe 1-1/2 times.
+At this point I played Strengthen my Birthing Time (Hypnobabies hypnosis track to help strengthen birthing waves (contractions)) on repeat, maybe 1-1/2 times.
 The image of the oxytocin fountain was amazing, and after this cue I began to feel baby move down.
 I was amazed to feel him move gently into my birth canal, turn and wiggle into the right position, and continue to descend until I felt the urge to gently push.
 Husband turned on the Pushing Baby Out track (This track keeps hypno-moms in hypnosis and encourages them during pushing), and we pushed for around an hour.
 I was reminded by the midwife that if I pushed more, the baby would be here already, but I didn’t want to push more or harder.
 With each wave, I gently pushed and felt him descend bit by bit.
 I eventually felt his head with my hand which was exhilarating, and as he came down and out I somehow knew exactly when I wanted to push his head out between waves, and did!
 Later I was shocked and delighted to discover there was only one minor tear, not requiring any stitches.

 After that, he was quickly born and I experienced the most amazing rush of love when I saw my chunky 8lb 5oz baby boy with leg rolls placed on my belly by my husband, who caught him.